-Hair Loss Treatments for Children at Simone Thomas Hair Loss Clinics in Bournemouth & Poole
+Hair Loss Treatments for Children at Simone Thomas Hair Loss Clinic in Bournemouth

 If your child is suffering from hair loss, you understand how devastating the effects can be.
 Many children with hair falling out may also experience psychological and emotional effects.
 This can include a losing self-confidence.

 In fact around 40% of all children will experience a form of hair loss at some stage.
-The hair loss specialists at the Simone Thomas hair loss clinics in Westbourne and Sandbanks are here to offer sympathetic support, quality advice and children's hair loss treatments.
+The hair loss specialists at the Simone Thomas hair loss clinic in Westbourne are here to offer sympathetic support, quality advice and children's hair loss treatments.

 Book an appointment today by calling 01202 760003 or, alternatively, you can request a consultation by completing the form at the below.